 - 1. Ensure that the software is at the latest level on the cluster. - 2.
 Save dump data with configuration dump and logged data dump. - 3.
 Contact your product support center to resolve the problem. - 4.
-Mark the error that you have just repaired as "fixed." - 5.
+Mark the error that you have just repaired as "fixed". - 5.
 Go to repair verification MAP.

 2145 software (100%)

-Related tasks

-"Marking errors as fixed" on page 12

-You can use the SAN Volume Controller Console to mark errors as fixed for the

-cluster error log.
+You can use the SAN Volume Controller Console to mark errors as fixed for the cluster error log.
 This action is only necessary if you fix an error without using the online maintenance procedures.
 The online procedures automatically mark an error as fixed after a successful repair.